Laotian Civil War: 1962: Disaster and a new government

 By February, the Royal Lao Government's hold on Nam Tha seemed tenuous enough that it was reinforced by the paratroopers of GM 15.
 That gave a numerical edge to the defenders and should have guaranteed Nam Tha's retention.
 The presence of armed American Special Forces advisors should have stiffened them with military expertise.
 In May, a PAVN assault broke the RLG forces and routed them.
 The Royalist soldiers fled southward across the entirety of northwestern Laos into Thailand, a retreat of over a hundred miles.

 Faced with this fiasco, the U.S. and other foreign powers pressured the RLG into a coalition with the Pathet Lao and Kong Le's Forces Armee Neutrale.
-The International Agreement on the Neutrality of Laos signed on July 23, 1962 in Geneva, Switzerland as intention for the respect Laos neutrality to attempt the cessation of civil war.
+The International Agreement on the Neutrality of Laos signed on July 23, 1962, in Geneva, Switzerland as intention for the respect Laos neutrality to attempt the cessation of civil war.
 This technically fulfilled the Geneva Agreements on Laos and triggered the treaty requirement that foreign military technicians be withdrawn from Laos by October.
 The United States disbanded its Military Assistance Advisory Group and withdrew its military mission.
 The Vietnamese communists did not; they repatriated only a token 40 technicians out of an estimated 2,000.

 Several companies of hill tribes irregulars were sent to Hua Hin, Thailand for training.

 1963: Stasis

 By the middle of the year, the Pathet Lao and Neutralists had begun to squabble with one another.
 The neutralist group was soon divided between right-leaning neutralists (headed by Kong Le) and left-leaning neutralists (headed by Quinim Polsena and Colonel Deuane Sunnalath).
 On 12 February 1963 Kong Le's second in command, Colonel Ketsana, was assassinated.
 Shortly afterwards Quinim Polsena and his deputy were also assassinated.
 The neutralist camp was split with some going over to the Pathēt Lao.
 Fighting between the Pathet Lao and government troops soon resumed.

 Vang Pao gathered three SGU battalions into Groupement Mobile 21 and spearheaded a drive into Sam Neua against the Pathet Lao.
 His offensive was resupplied by supplies airdropped by the civilian aircraft of Air America and Bird and Sons.

 In the meantime, the United States re-established a Military Assistance Advisory Group to support its efforts in Laos, basing it in Bangkok.
-The Requirements Office of the U.S. Embassy in Vientiane was manned by civilians and monitored the need for U.S. military aid to Laos.
+The Requirements Office of the U.S. Embassy in Vientiane was staffed by civilians and monitored the need for U.S. military aid to Laos.

 In August, the Royal Laotian Air Force received its first four T-28 Trojans that had been adapted for counter-insurgency warfare.

 The irregular companies trained the previous year in Thailand were now formed into a battalion called SGU 1.
 Irregular forces proliferated throughout the country.
-In Military Regions 3 and 4, action, intelligence, and road watch teams infiltrated the Ho Chi Minh Trail.
+In Military Regions 3 and 4, action, intelligence, and road watch teams infiltrated the Ho Chi Minh trail.

 In December, Vang Pao was promoted to Brigadier General by King Sisavong.